Elders well being is so vital to be address!

 Largely because of global aging, the incidence of cancer is expected to accelerate in coming decades.
 The annual number of new cancer cases is projected to rise to 17 million by 2020, and reach 27 million by 2030.
 A growing proportion of the global total will be found in the less developed world, and by 2020, almost half of the world’s new cases will occur in Asia.

 So regarding anyone who may have questioned today or at another time why is elder health important I think after reading this you would see why.
-The more unhealthy an elder person is in large populations the highier the cost of health living in communities.
+The more unhealthy an elder person is in large populations the higher the population of unhealthy elders will be in society besides putting the cost of health living in communities higher.
 So if people stay healthy from childhood to geriatric age the less health problems we will have.
-National elder well being is a prime concern to be addressed and dealt with.
+National elder well being is a prime concern to be addressed and dealt with just like neonate, pediatric and adult to mid adult.
+Every age in important and every age bracket has rights with vitally importance to address in there health!

 Leave a Reply